How To Increase Your Website Traffic

 Every SEO consultant or company has their tactics and strategy but to keep it easy to understand, these are mine.

-In the end, it comes down to one thing – meeting a need.
+In the end, ranking comes down to one thing – meeting a need.

-If your website doesn’t meet any needs, you’re wasting your time.
+If your website doesn’t meet any needs, you’re wasting your time and money.

-Does your website answer questions about common problems related to your businesses products or services?
+Does your website answer questions about common problems related to your business’ products or services?
 Think of these examples:

 - If I am looking for pool services for getting rid of algae, does your website show me you can fix my problem?